Biden’s delay in choosing a running mate intensifies jockeying between potential picks

 “There will be a resistance to your ambition,” she said Friday during Black Girls Lead 2020, a virtual conference for young Black women.
 “There will be people who say to you, ‘You are out of your lane,’ because they are burdened by only having the capacity to see what has always been instead of what can be.
 But don’t you let that burden you.”

-She also received an assist from Biden campaign manager Jennifer O’Malley Dillion that came soon after Dodd’s comment.
-“Ambitious women make history, change the world, and win,” O’Malley Dillion said in a social media post.
+She also received an assist from Biden campaign manager Jennifer O’Malley Dillon that came soon after Dodd’s comment.
+“Ambitious women make history, change the world, and win,” O’Malley Dillon said in a social media post.

 Biden’s timeline for picking a vice president has slipped significantly.
 He initially said he would make the decision by Aug.
 1, then said it would be the first week of August.
 Now the campaign is signaling that it will likely wait until the second week of August.